Ahhhhmed/homotopy/docs/getting_started.rst

 2. Space for an empty line.
 3. :code:`[[main]]>printf("Hello, world\!");&return 0;`

 They are implicitly inside an implicit :code:`block` snippet.
-Block snippet just separate snippets lines.
+Block snippet just separate snippets by lines.

 Definitions used to compile this snippet: